KreAch3R/aa-proxy-oap/README.md

 ### History

 Starting on September 2023, with Android Auto update 12.7+, wireless AA stopped working on OpenAuto-Pro, and produced a black screen.
-At the same time, the same bug presented on Crankshaft, the opensource original source base that OpenAuto-Pro was based upon, but which never had working wireless AA.
+At the same time, the same bug presented on Crankshaft, the original opensource  project that OpenAuto-Pro was based upon, but which never had working wireless AA.

-OpenAuto-Pro went out of business, while OpenAuto-Pro and Crankshaft users started debugging for the problem.
-Many found out that using aftermarket AA wireless dongles, everything worked correctly.
+OpenAuto-Pro went out of business, while OpenAuto-Pro and Crankshaft users started debugging the problem.
+Many found out that by using aftermarket AA wireless dongles, everything worked correctly.

-That sent me into a research about opensource AA wireless dongles, and I found the awesome project of https://github.com/nisargjhaveri/WirelessAndroidAutoDongle.
-After I tested it using a RPI-zero2w, I wanted to bypass the step of using two separate PIs inside my car and went looking for ways of emulating the second pi.
+That sent me into a research about opensource AA wireless dongles, and I found the awesome project of [nisargjhaveri/WirelessAndroidAutoDongle](https://github.com/nisargjhaveri/WirelessAndroidAutoDongle).
+After I tested it successfully using a RPI-zero2w, I wanted to bypass the step of using two separate PIs and started looking for ways of emulating the second pi.

 ### Feasibility

 I came around the awesome blog of Andrzej Pietrasiewicz: https://www.collabora.com/news-and-blog/blog/2019/06/24/using-dummy-hcd/

-There, he explains that using a kernel module named `dummy_hcd` we can emulate a USB UDC controller, that means, a controller that *accepts connections from itself as if a USB-GADGET DEVICE is connected to it*.
+There, he explains that using a kernel module named `dummy_hcd` we can emulate a USB UDC controller, so we can create a controller that *accepts connections from itself as if a USB-GADGET DEVICE is connected to it*.

-So that left us with incorporating the configurations of the `WirelessAndroidAutoDongle` image inside our own Raspbian Buster 32bit version of our RPI 4B pi, which proved to be a big task on its own.
+The next step was incorporating the configurations of the `WirelessAndroidAutoDongle` image inside our own Raspbian Buster 32bit version of our RPI 4B pi, which proved to be a big task on its own.

 That was because, the OpenAuto-Pro raspbian buster image is based on the 5.10.y rpi kernel (specifically, 5.10.103), while the `AAWirelessDongle` images are built using `buildroot` and are based on far newer kernels.

 That means that the `aawg` binary wasn't able to be installed as-is, because it required far newer *"runtime libraries"* like `libc`.
 As far as I searched, I couldn't find any way to build `aawg` statically.

-Then another awesome project based on `WirelessAndroidAutoDongle` came to the rescue, https://github.com/manio/aa-proxy-rs.
+Then, another awesome project based on `WirelessAndroidAutoDongle` came to the rescue, [manio/aa-proxy-rs](https://github.com/manio/aa-proxy-rs).
 This one can be built completely statically!

 ### Proof of concept

 So, to sum up, we need to:

 1. Re-build the kernel for our OpenAuto-Pro image, include all the necessary modifications for `usb-gadget` and `dummy_hcd` to work, and install it.
-2. Build `aa-proxy-rs` statically
+2. Build `aa-proxy-rs` statically or use the pre-built binary of this repo.
-3. Install the `Bluetooth`, `hostapd`, `dnsmasq` and whole other changes to our **Host** system.
+3. Install the `Bluetooth`, `hostapd`, `dnsmasq` and all the other changes to our **Host** system.